HazyFish/ucdavis-csif-vscode-asm-dbg/README.md

 ### Windows 10 (version 1803 or later)

 - Open **Windows PowerShell** (Keyboard Shortcut: **Win+X** -> Windows PowerShell)
-- Run command `ssh-keygen` and press enter directly when you see any prompt(s)
+- Run command `ssh-keygen`
+  - You don't need to (of course you can) change the default location or set a password for the key, so press enter directly when you see any prompts
   - This command generates a pair of public and private key used in SSH Key Authentication
 - Run command `cat ~/.ssh/id_rsa.pub | ssh username@pcXX.cs.ucdavis.edu "cat >> ~/.ssh/authorized_keys"`
   - You need to replace `username` and `XX` in the command